SspStark/k-NN-Algorithm/README.md

 ML Problem: Making ML Software to recognize digits or numbers from the given image by training it with labeled data of numbers.

 Data Collection
-- To acquire the labeled data for this project we can use MNIST Dataset or it's new version EMNIST Dataset which contains 240,000 training images and 40,000 testing images because every user will write numbers differently so we need different types of handwriting images of numbers.
+- To acquire the labeled data for this project we can use the data from the websites MNIST Dataset or it's new version EMNIST Dataset which contains 240,000 training images and 40,000 testing images because every user will write numbers differently so we need different types of handwriting images of numbers.

-Understanding the Data
+Understanding the Data from MNIST Dataset
 - The Data contains greyscale images and corresponding labels.
 - Image size: 28 x 28 pixels.
 - In preprocessing step the color of images may be different colors but to make it easier to train the machine the images are converted to black & white images.